Made alive [zao] again from the dead.

 G3327 μεταβαίνω metabaivnw metabaino {met-ab-ah'-ee-no}: from 3326 and the base of 939; to change place:--depart, go, pass, remove.

-The New Testament is not talking about the quickening (making alive) of the human body by the Spirit of God in one passage, and the quickening of the human spirit by the Spirit of God in another.
+When the New Testament tells us about being quickened from death (made alive again), it's not talking about the quickening (making alive) of the human body by the Spirit of God in one passage, and the quickening of the human spirit in another.
 The New Testament is always consistent.
-There is never any contradiction
+There is never any contradiction.

 and because the New Testament is always consistent and there is never any contradiction, it's the quickening of the body that is also being spoken about in all the following verses (the word zōopoiéō is used in each verse:-